liangliannie/deep-learning/_sources/usage/installation.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Installation
+Install necessary packages
 ====================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

 Python is a programming language that lets you work quickly and integrate systems more effectively.
 From my point, python is simple to use and learn.
 The reason why we use python is that currently most deep learning frameworks have already been implemented based on python and plenties of open source packages that are available in the field of data science can be utilitized for our data analysis, such as scipy, scikit-learn, pandas.
 Pythonic makes life easier.

 Install Python
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Direct Python from *Python*
+Direct install Python from *Python*
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 Python2 will not be supported any more by the community, and hence let's work on Python3 and install the latest python.
 The latest Python can be downloaded and installed from `<https://www.python.org/downloads/>`_ .
 I have installed 3.6, please try to install a version above 3.6.

-Indirect Python from *Conda*
+Indirect install Python from *Conda*
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 Conda is an open source package management system and environment management system that runs on Windows, macOS and Linux.
 Conda quickly installs, runs and updates packages and their dependencies.

 Conda can be found via `<https://docs.conda.io/projects/conda/en/latest/user-guide/install/>`_.

-Conda is recommended when multiple version of python will be installed in the system, and the version of python can be changed easily based on:
+Conda is recommended when multiple versions of python will be installed in the same system, and the version of python can be changed easily by using:

 .. code-block:: console